A weekend to change the world (part 2)

 About meI'm Chris Measures and I've spent the last 18 years creating and implementing PR and marketing campaigns for technology companies.
 I've worked with everyone from large quoted companies to fast growth start-ups, giving me unrivalled experience and ideas.
 I'm now director of Measures Consulting, an agency that uses this expertise to deliver PR and marketing success for technology businesses.

-- RT @socialmedia2day: #Innovation and online monopolies. via @chrismeasures ow.ly/FOZyd 6 days ago
+- RT @socialmedia2day: #3DPrinting: the future has arrived. via @chrismeasures ow.ly/KyGGa 5 days ago